OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 WHAT WAS DONE!?!
 ==================

-Removed ALL Recipes (and fixed resulting issues; broken scrapping and weapon/armor mod values)
+Removed ALL Recipes (and fixed resulting issues; broken scrapping and weapon/armor mod values, etc)

+Disabled ALL Craftsmaship Perks, and gave Living Off The Land a new 1st Rank ability.
+Re-tooled Intellect to give an XP bonus (instead of Crafting bonus, of course)

 Starting Mission Overhaul:
    1) Place Bedroll.
 (Added Bedroll to starting equipment)
    2) Wear PlantFiber Clothes.
 (Added PlantFiber Clothes to rewards)
    3) Find Trader

+Loot Modifications:
-Increase Food, Drink, and Medicine in Loot.
+   1) Increase Food, Drink, and Medicine in Loot.
+   2) Added Frame Ramps (both), and Added Bicycle (in dumpsters rarely and lowlevel).
+   3) Removed Rare Recipe Books & Removed Crafting Magazines.

+Trader Modifcations:
+   1) Increase number of Trader items and amount of items swapped at restock.
-Increase Traders Food and Medical Sales.
-- Trader (almost) always sells Bandages.
+   2) Increase Traders Food and Medical Sales.
+Trader (almost) always sells Bandages.
+   3) Added Torches, Barbed Wire (both), Ladders, Wood Bars, and Bedrolls.

-Add Snowberry & Supercorn seeds to Traders (Rarely).
+   4) Added (rarely) Snowberry & Supercorn seeds, Land Claim Blocks
-- Also, fix Snowberry farming issues (from Home Depot Mod).

-Add Vehicles to Traders (from Home Depot Mod)
+   5) Added Vehicldes
-- Add Bicycle to Traders (Rarely & low level)
+   	a) Added Bicycle to Traders (Rarely & low level, also as possible quest reward)
-- Add all Vehicles to Traders secret stash locked behind high Bartering.
+	b) Added all Vehicles to Traders secret stash locked behind high Bartering.
-- Reduced the Economic Value of vehicles... so they don't cost 350,000 dukes.
+	c) Reduced the Economic Value of vehicles... so they don't cost 350,000 dukes.

-Add Bedroll to traders sell list.
-Also, LandClaim Block (rarely).
+   6) Removed Rare Recipe Books (quest reward) & Removed Crafting Magazines.

 HOW TO INSTALL